Vluuks/AndroidPractice/Week 2/Content.md

             }
         }

 Often when a class has private properties that does not mean they should never be accessed at all.
-Most of the time this is done through get- and set methods.
-This is also called encapsulation.
+Most of the time this is done through getter and setter methods.
+This is also called *encapsulation*.

 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a set method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.